 Smart Home Integration

-All three track types can be paired with motorized operation, but MagnaTrack's integration goes beyond basic remote control.
+Both Keder-style and zipper systems can be paired with motorized operation, but MagnaTrack's smart home integration goes beyond basic remote control.
 The system supports dedicated multi-channel remotes, programmable LCD timer remotes, smartphone app control, and voice integration with Amazon Alexa, Google Home, and Apple HomeKit.
 You can set schedules, create scenes that coordinate multiple shades, and control your entire system from anywhere.
 For Boise homeowners who've invested in smart home ecosystems, MagnaTrack integrates seamlessly rather than requiring a separate control silo.

 What This Means for Idaho Homeowners